 - Work more on your biz than in your biz

-In the beginning, this'll be easy because you won't have many clients.
+In the beginning, it'll be easy because you won't have many clients.
 But as your business grows, it's important to continue to work on your business more than in it.

 - Network with the right people.

 The wedding industry is a people industry.
-Form relationships and connects with the right people–the businesses already in front of your dreamy clients–and watch your biz grow.
+Form relationships and connections with the right people–the businesses already in front of your dreamy clients–and watch your biz grow.